jamesbyrnes/cryptogrammer/README.md

 # Cryptogrammer
 A cryptogram generator written in React.
+Demo of latest version available [here](https://james.runcoderun.net/apps/cryptogrammer).

 Quotes are currently borrowed from 4skinSkywalker/Database-Quotes-JSON purely as an example but you can modify the source to use your own quotes.json file. :)